Netflix joins virtual YouTuber boom

-Netflix (NFLX.O) has joined Japan's booming virtual Youtuber - or VTuber - scene with the launch of an animated character to promote its growing anime streaming offering.
+TOKYO (Reuters) - Netflix has joined Japan’s booming virtual Youtuber - or VTuber - scene with the launch of an animated character to promote its growing anime streaming offering.

 N-ko, a “sheep-human lifeform”, is Netflix’s attempt to tap into the appeal of VTubers - characters animated by motion capture that have built a loyal audience on YouTube in Japan by singing, dancing and interacting with fans.